Call for Papers

 Technical papers and oral presentations are requested in the area of General Aviation, broadly defined as aviation for nonscheduled personal or business use.
 Topics of interest include aircraft design, technology integration, airspace design/usage, safety, passenger experience, and other challenges associated with this type of travel, as well as novel designs, operations, infrastructure, and approaches to enable Advanced Air Mobility and Regional Air Mobility.
 Given the broad scope of General Aviation topics, papers may be jointly sponsored with other Technical Disciplines within the conference.

-- Advances in Propulsion, Power, and/or Energy Systems to Enhance Air Mobility
+- Advances in Propulsion, Power, and Energy Systems to Enhance Advanced Air Mobility (joint TF, EATS)

 - Approaches to Increase Affordability, Utility, and/or Experience of General Aviation Operations